linode/apl-docs/docs/get-started/labs/lab-6.md

 ## Re-run the build (optional)

+For this step you need to have the Tekton cli installed.
+If you don't have the Tekton cli installed, you can install it from this page: [https://tekton.dev/docs/cli/](https://tekton.dev/docs/cli/)

 To run the build again using Otomi Console, follow these steps:

 1. Change the tag of the build for example to `v1.0.0`